kolikplatis/V.Ksendzov_course_certificates/README.md

-There are my certificates in QA
+There are my testing ertificates:
+1. Testing_theory
+2. Terminal